 Early Edwardian Halfpennies

 The accurate identification of early Edwardian halfpennies requires close examination of individual elements of the design, particularly the legends, crowns, letters, drapery, contractive marks, etc. There are, however, far fewer types and varieties than is the case with contemporary pennies, as the quantity struck (and hence the number of dies and punches made) was very much smaller.
-The aids that follow may be used individually or collectively to narrow the range of possibilities, and identifications can be confirmed by clicking the link at the bottom of the page to proceed to the classification section and view images of the coins.
+The aids that follow may be used individually or collectively to narrow the range of possibilities, and identifications can be confirmed by clicking the link at the top of the page to proceed to the classification section and view images of the coins.
 At the end of this section, there is a table of concordance.

 It is appropriate at this point to define some of the numismatic terms used in the article.
 In the context of the early Edwardian coinage, the obverse of a coin is the side that bears the facing bust of the king.
 The reverse is the side that carries the long cross with pellets in the angles.
 A mule is a coin struck with the obverse die of one type, and the reverse die of an earlier or later type.
 Mules are very useful for determining the order in which the coins were struck.
 Coins struck with dies that are normally used together are described as true coins.
 When punches became damaged, they were sometimes recut.
 This would probably entail annealing the metal, grinding or filing down the striking surface sufficiently to remove the damage, re-engraving the design to restore the lost relief, and re-hardening and tempering.
 The process sometimes resulted in slight changes to the shape of some elements of the design.